prangunj23/prangunj23.github.io/README.md

 - [ ] sources page
 - [ ] illustrations maybe? utilizing svgs?
 - [ ] decide on illustrations vs pictures
-> *Or both*, though picturse may be better due to greater set
+> *Or both*, though picturse may be better due to greater variety of types
 ### HTML todo list

 - [ ] Fix navbar for each page other than homepage (copy paste homepage code)